botisimo/botisimo-documentation/docs/commands/default/timer.rst

 .. note::

-    Timers are started and stopped based on the platform (Twitch, Mixer, YouTube, etc.) the command was issued from.
+    Timers are started and stopped based on the platform (Twitch, YouTube, Facebook, etc.) the command was issued from.
 Timers will only post to a single channel per platform.

 .. note::